intake/intake-gsoc-gui/Report for GSOC 2019.md

    - Timings for presentation of XrViz to Pangeo.
 2. Presented Xrviz to Pangeo in Weekly Meeting.
 A 10 minute demonstration of the interface.
 3. Completed [PR #37](https://github.com/intake/xrviz/pull/37).
 Now users can also visualise dask xarrays.

+## Acknowledgment

+I am extremely grateful to my mentors Rich Signell and Martin Durant for helping me out at various stages throughout the summer.
+Special thanks to Annie Burgess, ESIP Lab Director for facilitating the Summer Program.
+Sincere gratitude to Google for offering me this great opportunity.

+Working with ESIP, Intake and Pyviz under Google Summer of Code has been an amazing experience.
+This has given me a chance to learn more about creating interactive dashboards, python best practices, earth science, software development, open source and much more.
+I feel the project is in good state and would be extremely useful for the community.